 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-CPT, HCPCS, and ICD-10 Codes for PET Scans Under CPB 0071
+CPT, HCPCS, and ICD-10 Codes for PET Imaging Under CPB 0071

-Covered CPT Codes — Brain PET
+Covered CPT Codes — Directly Covered for Listed Indications

 Code Description

-78608 Brain imaging, PET; metabolic evaluation
+78608 Brain imaging, PET — metabolic evaluation

-78609 Brain imaging, PET; perfusion evaluation
+78609 Brain imaging, PET — perfusion evaluation

 Code Description